-This is an alternative representation of persistence landscapes defined in the Section 2.
-Unlike in the Section 2 we build a non-exact representation by sampling persistence landscape on a finite, equally distributed grid of points.
-Since, the persistence landscapes that originate from persistence diagrams have slope 1 or -1, we have an estimate of an error made in between grid points by such a sampling.
-We do not have a similar estimation when a landscape is obtained from averaging process.
+This is an alternative, not-exact, representation of persistence landscapes defined in the Section 2.
+Unlike in the Section 2 we build a representation of persistence landscape by sampling its values on a finite, equally distributed grid of points.
+Since, the persistence landscapes that originate from persistence diagrams have slope 1 or -1, we have an estimate of a region between the grid points where the landscape cab be located.
+That allows to estimate an error make when performing various operations on landscape.
+Note that we do not have a similar estimation when a landscape is obtained as an average of collection of landscapes, since in this case the slopes of the lines can be arbitrary and we cannot determine the region where the average landscape is located.

-Due to a lack of rigorous description of the algorithms in the literature, we are giving a short discussion of them in below.
-Persistence landscapes are being represented by vector of vectors of real numbers.
+Due to a lack of rigorous description of the algorithms to deal with this non-rigorous representation of persistence landscapes in the literature, we are providing a short discussion of them in below.

+Let us assume that we want to compute persistence landscape on a interval [x, y].
+Let us assume that we want to use N grid points for that purpose.
+Then we will sample the persistence landscape on points $x_1 = x, x_2 = x + \frac{y-x}{N}, \ldots, x_N = y$.
+Persistence landscapes are represented as a vector of vectors of real numbers.
 Assume that i-th vector consist of n_i numbers sorted from larger to smaller.
-They represent the values of the functions $\lambda_1, \ldots, \lambda{n_i}$ (λ{n_i+1} and further are zero) on the i-th point of a grid.
+They represent the values of the functions $\lambda_1, \ldots, \lambda{n_i}$ (λ{n_i+1} and the functions with larger indices are then zero functions) on the i-th point of a grid, i.e. $x + i \frac{y-x}{N}$.